LinkedInAttic/archetype/README.md

 - [Compass](http://compass-style.org/)
 - [Sass](http://sass-lang.com/)

-## Acknowledgements
+### Acknowledgements

-This project couldn't have been made possible without the amazing work by the following heros
+This project couldn't have been made possible without the amazing work by the following heros:

 - Dave Gandy for his awesome work on [FontAwesome](http://fortawesome.github.com/Font-Awesome/)
 - Chris Eppstein and other contributors of [Compass](http://compass-style.org/) for some great scaffolding code we've _borrowed_